LongLong10203/IUPAC-master/README.md

 - **[PostgreSQL](https://www.postgresql.org/):** A robust, open-source object-relational database system, compatible with Prisma for database management.

 ## Special Thanks to
-- Ms. Cheung for teaching me chemistry (although I'm failing).
+- Ms. Cheung for teaching me chemistry (although I'm not good at it).
 - My friend [Jay](https://github.com/Agent-01) for hosting the website with his server.
 - [Coolify](https://coolify.io/) for the cloud service.
 - [UIverse](https://uiverse.io/) for the wonderful UI designs.
+- [ChatGPT](https://chatgpt.com/) for resolving some of my questions.

 ## License
 [MIT License](https://en.wikipedia.org/wiki/MIT_License)